Taimisson/Data-Analysis/README.md

 2. **Introdução aos Bancos de Dados Relacionais (SQL) - DIO**
    - Platform: Digital Innovation One (DIO)
    - Description: This course introduces you to relational databases and SQL fundamentals.
 You'll learn how to design and interact with databases using SQL queries.
-   - Progress: Completed
+   - Progress: In Progress

 3. **SQL para Análise de Dados - Udemy**
    - Platform: Udemy
    - Description: Dive deeper into SQL for data analysis.
 This course covers advanced SQL concepts and techniques to enhance your data analysis skills.
-   - Progress: Not Started
+   - Progress: Completed

 ## Resources